ngrx/platform/projects/ngrx.io/content/guide/store-devtools/config.md

 function - called for every action before sending, takes state and action object, and returns `true` in case it allows sending the current data to the monitor, [more information here](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#predicate).

-### `connectOutsideZone`
+### `connectInZone`

 boolean - property determines whether the extension connection is established within the Angular zone or not.
-When `true`, the connection is established outside the Angular zone to prevent unnecessary change detection cycles.
+When `false`, the connection is established outside the Angular zone to prevent unnecessary change detection cycles.
 Default is `false`.

 ### `features`